 Any sequence of 7 consecutive (touching) white keys are called an octave (pronounced "octiv").
 This is because the 8th note in the sequence is the same note as the 1st note in the sequence.
 So, the next note after the B is another C!

 The two highlighted notes are both C's.
 They're an octave apart, so the C on the right has a higher pitch, but they're fundamentally the same note.
 As a matter of fact, if you're on a mobile device, try to press both keys simultaneously.
 You should be able to hear both notes, but they'll have a kind of cohesion that makes them sound the same.

 These highlighted notes are all in the same octave.

 Technically, an infinite amount.
-The frequency of any note is simply a multiple of the same note in any other octave.
+Every musical note has a corresponding frequency of sound, and the frequency of some note is a multiple of the frequency of the same note in any other octave.
 So, technically the frequency can increase toward infinity (infinite octaves) or decrease toward 0.
 The limit for us is the range of frequencies that we can hear.